 For cross-project inheritance or validators, inheritable aspect instances are serialized and stored as a managed resource using the Metalama.Framework.Serialization namespace into the assembly being built.
 In child projects, one new aspect instance is created by deserializing the serialized aspect of the base declaration.
 This deserialized instance is then shared by all derived declarations inheriting the aspect.

 flowchart BT subgraph BaseAssembly subgraph BaseClass BaseAspect CustomAttribute[Aspect Custom Attribute] BaseAspect -->|instantiated from| CustomAttribute end subgraph DerivedClass1 DerivedAspect1 end DerivedClass1 -->|inherited from| BaseClass DerivedAspect1 -->|instantiated from| CustomAttribute end subgraph DependentAssembly subgraph DerivedClass2 DerivedAspect2 end subgraph DerivedClass3 DerivedAspect3 end DerivedAspect2 ----> |instantiated from| CustomAttribute DerivedAspect3 --> |instantiated from| CustomAttribute end DependentAssembly --> BaseAssembly

 Cross-project aspects in Metalama

 - In Metalama, aspect classes must be written in an immutable style.
-Since aspect instances are may be reused among several declarations, they cannot store state that is specific to a target declaration.
-For details, see Sharing State with Advice.
+Since aspect instances may be reused among several declarations, they cannot store state that is specific to a target declaration.
+For details, see Sharing state with advice.